PayString/rfcs/src/spec/payid-easy-checkout.md

 # Introduction

-The PayID Easy Checkout Protocol allows a recipient (e.g., an online merchant or a charity) to request a payment from a payer using only the payer's PayID as defined in [PAYID-URI][].
-Implementations of this protocol require little to no server-side engineering effort, while creating a seamless and uniform user experience for payers.
+The PayID Easy Checkout Protocol allows a recipient (e.g., an online merchant or a charity) to request a payment from a sender using only the sender's [PayID][PAYID-URI].
+Implementations of this protocol require little to no server-side engineering effort, while creating a seamless and uniform user experience for senders.

 The main focus of the protocol is on PayID Easy Checkout Discovery, which defines how a PayID Easy Checkout Client can retrieve a PayID Easy Checkout URL and use it to initiate